Lab Director

 [email protected]

-Elvia is a second-year student specializing in psychology and majoring in cognitive science at the University of Toronto.
-In particular, she is highly interested in developmental psychology and is curious about exploring the cognitive and social aspects of children’s reasoning and how reasoning changes with age.
+Elvia is a third-year undergraduate student in the psychology research specialist program who is also majoring in cognitive science at the University of Toronto.
+She is very interested in developmental psychology and is curious about exploring the cognitive and social aspects of children reasoning and how children’s reasoning influences their interactions with others.
 In her free time, she likes to make art and go to cafes with friends!

 Dominic Le